josuperstar/clean-architecture/README.md

 ## Adding a caching system to the tool

-We received a new feature request where we are ask to improve performance when listing information.
+We received a new feature request where we are asked to improve performances when listing information.
 Therefore, adding a caching approach seems to be the right solution.
-In this case, we only need to add two new classes in the framework layer: one for the caching server REST API and the other one is the caching gateway, as illustrated in the next figure.
+Thanks to the layered architecture, in this case, we only need to add two new classes in the framework layer: one for the caching server REST API and the other one is the caching gateway, as illustrated in the next figure.